usnistgov/800-63-3/sp800-63c/sec10_usability.md

 #### 10.1.1.
 Authentication Requests

-Federated identity systems typically redirect the user from the RP to the IDP, and back again.
+Federated identity systems typically redirect the user from the RP to the IdP, and back again.
 This could be jarring to users for various reasons.
 They may think the redirects are the result of a malicious entity.
 Or they may be concerned about leaving one domain for another, especially if the root domain changes (e.g., .gov to .com).
 In addition, RPs may be concerned with branding and any friction that may keep a user from executing their intended transaction.
 The following list considers tactics that can be employed to resolve negative user experience; in addition, these techniques could facilitate RP acceptance of temporarily turning control of the user experience to the IdP as the authentication request proceeds.
 Possible considerations include:

 1. Users will benefit from a simple understanding of how federated identity works to make informed trust decisions.
 As with all user-facing text, clearly explaining to users in plain language that is easy to understand, and avoiding technical jargon—as specified in 800-63A, Section 9—will positively impact their decision-making process to proceed within a federated environment.
 2. Leverage standards, specifications, and APIs that embed user experience considerations in, rather than those that shift user experience out of the technical integration between IdP and RP.
 For example, OpenID Connect requires user consent to release attributes and has accommodations for joint branding of the login and consent screen.